clebig/vitalpbx_ha/README.md

 ## Create Disk
 Now we connect with ssh to each of the servers.<br>
-a.- Initialize the partition to assign the remainder of the hard disk in both servers<br>
+a.- Initialize the partition to allocate the available space on the hard disk.
+Do these on both servers.<br>
 [root@vitalpbx1-2 ~]#  fdisk /dev/sda<br>
 Command (m for help): <strong>n</strong><br>
 Select (default e): <strong>p</strong><br>